Vaccinations, Immunisation and Titer Tests

 Disclaimer: This video mentions Rabies vaccination as part of the core vaccines.
 Rabies does not exist in Australia.
 The other three diseases however do exist and these are the diseases we test for.

 The Vaccicheck ImmunoComb Titer Test is a test to measure the antibodies circulating within your pet against the ‘core diseases’.
 These are the C3 (Hepatitis, Parvovirus and Distemper) in dogs and the F3 (Panleucopaenia, Herpesvirus and Calicivirus) in cats.
 Kennel Cough is a different type of vaccine and different disease syndrome.
-Annual vaccinations for Kennel Cough are still required.
+[Annual vaccinations for Kennel Cough are still required if your dog requires this protection].
 The World Small Animal Veterinary Association (WSAVA) endorses the use of this particular test.
 It has been proven to correlate well with immunity to the core diseases of cats and dogs.
-This is the test that Bentons Road Vet Clinic use.
-It is a quick, reliable and affordable in-house assessments that indicate whether your pet needs to be given a vaccination or not.
+This is the test that Bentons Road Vet Clinic uses.
+It is a quick, reliable and affordable in-house assessment that indicates whether your pet needs to be given a vaccination or not.
 Results are available the same day or early the next day and an immunisation certificate is provided once the results are known.

 Are Vaccines Safe?